-Furthermore, we believe these projects are consistent with MDOT's goals of developing a Resilient Transportation System, Providing Better Transportation Choices, Modernizing Maryland's Multimodal Transportation System, Reducing Congestions, and Facilitating Economic Opportunity.
+Finally, we believe these projects are consistent with MDOT's goals of developing a Resilient Transportation System, Providing Better Transportation Choices, Modernizing Maryland's Multimodal Transportation System, Reducing Congestions, and Facilitating Economic Opportunity.
+These projects are also aligned with MDOT's goals of developing Complete Streets, particularly in areas which overlap with our LRSP's identified High Injury Network.
 Therefore, we are requesting your commitment to the following transportation system improvements (organized by our top priorities, followed by our remaining priorities by modal agency and phase of development):